carlosriveros/full-stack-challenge/README.md

 The app uses React Router to navigate between those two.
 The other views are showing withing those two components using conditional logic.

-Had I had more time or have I not needed to implement a backend:
+Had I had more time or had I not needed to implement a backend:
 * I would have created more react components and more routes
 * I would have separated the CSS into stylesheets and added it to the bundle using webpack
 * I would have used redux for better state management
+* I would have used created test coverage using Enzyme, Tape, and Sinon